WalobwaD/ReduxPrac/README.md

 <h1 align = "center">Redux</h1>
 <p>Redux is a state management library, an application data-flow architecture to be specific</p>
 <h3>Redux construction</h3>
-<p>Redux uses a store object that store all state required by an application and needed to be passed on to yyour project components</p>
+<p>Redux uses a store object that store all state required by an application and needed to be passed on to your project components</p>

 > Important Redux methods

 <code>Redux.createStore()</code>

-- The create store method is used to crate a store object for your redux program which will be exported and used in other components for state management
+- The create store method is used to create a store object for your redux program which will be exported and used in other components for state management
-- The createStore(reducer) takes in a reducer as an argument (duscussed below)
+- The createStore(reducer) takes in a reducer as an argument (discussed below)
 - An optional argument passed to the createStore method is the Redux.middleWare() method which is used to handle async functions